alexcu2718/fdf/README.md

 ### Feature Enhancements (Planned)

-**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt  this, it's also complex to reproduce the time methodologies for all POSIX platforms because each one differs so much, the drawbacks of not using the stdlib!)
+** API cleanup, currently the CLI is the main focus but I'd like to fix that eventually!)

-**Extended File Types**: Support for searching device drivers, and other special files(this isn't difficult at all, just not a priority)
+**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt  this, admittedly I've been focusing on tidying up the API a lot)

 **POSIX Compliance**: Mostly done, I don't expect to extend this beyond Linux/BSD/MacOS/Illumos/Solaris (the other ones are embedded mostly, correct me if i'm wrong!)